inventree/inventree-website/README.md

 [![Netlify Status](https://api.netlify.com/api/v1/badges/f84340d0-bc2f-4f7f-ad4c-877c50b33a27/deploy-status)](https://app.netlify.com/sites/inventree-org-preview/deploys)

-## Adding a plugin to the repository
+## Adding a plugin to the list

-Any maintainer of a plugin can add their plugin to the repository.
+Any maintainer of a plugin can add their plugin to the list.
 The plugin will be listed on the website, we might provide a mechanism to discover plugins from within InvenTree in the future.

 To add a plugin the following steps are required:
 - Fork the repository